Roger Friedman: Early life and career

 Friedman is the son of Arthur and Rosalind Friedman.
 He attended Trumbull High School in Connecticut.
-He is of Jewish background.

 Friedman wrote the "Intelligencer" column at New York magazine in 1994 and edited the short-lived Fame, where he wrote cover stories on various stars.
 His articles have appeared in numerous other publications, including The New York Times, the Daily News, the New York Post, Vogue, Details, The Washington Post, and the Miami Herald.

 With D. A. Pennebaker and Chris Hegedus, Friedman co-produced Only the Strong Survive, a 2002 documentary film about Memphis soul musicians, in which he also appeared.
 The film was shown in the Directors' Fortnight in parallel to the Cannes Film Festival.
 Reviewing the documentary, James Sullivan wrote for the San Francisco Chronicle: "With Friedman, the narrator and emissary, tossing questions as squishy as Jell-O and heaping praise on the performers for their unexceptional appearances on the oldies circuit, it's a wasted opportunity."

 Fox News; termination

 Friedman worked for Fox News as a freelance gossip blogger from 1999 until he was fired in 2009.
-In 2002, he was criticized by Mica Rosenberg of the Jewish Telegraphic Agency for writing a review of a film even though he had never seen it, but only read an advance copy of the screenplay.
-In 2004, New York Times reporter Sharon Waxman, whom he attacked repeatedly in his writing, opined about Friedman: "If he spent half as much time checking his facts as he did complaining about people stealing from him, there wouldn’t be so many errors in his reporting!"
+In 2002, he was criticized by Mica Rosenberg of the Jewish Telegraphic Agency for writing a review of a film [Wolverine] even though he had never seen it, but only read an advance copy of the screenplay.
+In 2004, New York Times reporter Sharon Waxman, whom he attacked repeatedly in his writing, opined about Friedman: "If he spent half as much time checking his facts as he did complaining about people stealing from him, there wouldn't be so many errors in his reporting!"
 She added, referring to Fox: "Do they hold him to journalistic standards, or does he just get to slander people with impunity?"
-The New York Observer reported: Mr. Friedman ... has been a controversial figure for negative things he’s written.
-But more often than not, he’s been criticized for the positive.
-In the book Down and Dirty Pictures: Miramax, Sundance, and the Rise of Independent Film, Peter Biskind quoted former Miramax SVP and co-head of publicity Dennis Higgins as saying, "There’s no one in the pocket like Roger.
-It’s almost, ‘Whaddya want him to write?'"
+The New York Observer reported: Mr. Friedman ... has been a controversial figure for negative things he's written.
+But more often than not, he's been criticized for the positive.
+In the book Down and Dirty Pictures: Miramax, Sundance, and the Rise of Independent Film, Peter Biskind quoted former Miramax SVP and co-head of publicity Dennis Higgins as saying, "There's no one in the pocket like Roger.
+It's almost, ‘Whaddya want him to write?'"